quinn-rs/quinn/docs/book/src/quinn/certificate.md

 rustls = { version = "*", features = ["dangerous_configuration", "quic"] }
 ```

-Then, you can skip the certificate validation on the client by implementing [ServerCertVerifier][ServerCertVerifier] and let it assert verification for any server.
+Then, allow the client to skip the certificate validation by implementing [ServerCertVerifier][ServerCertVerifier] and letting it assert verification for any server.

 ```rust
 // Implementation of `ServerCertVerifier` that verifies everything as trustworthy.